 main conference, but separate registration is also available.)

-- FAIRS-2015, the ninth annual forum for AI research students will
+- FAIRS-2009, the third annual forum for AI research students will

-immediately precede the AI-2015 conference at Peterhouse College on
+immediately precede the AI-2009 conference at Peterhouse College on

-Monday December 14th, 2015.
-The aim of FAIRS is to support student
+December 14th, 2009.
+The aim of FAIRS is to support student members of

-members of the AI community providing advice and feedback on their
+the AI community providing advice and feedback on their research plans

-research plans and work.
-This event is free of charge for research
+and work.
+This event is free of charge for research students and no

 - In addition to the formal sessions, the conference programme

 includes a welcome reception and a Gala Dinner.